Grade Level(s): 9

 Grade Level(s): 12

-Prerequisite: Musical Theater II or audition* and educator approval
+Prerequisite: Musical Theater II or vocal audition and educator approval

 Credit: 1.0